-Switching to “natural” and DIY/homemade cleaning products is easier than you may thing.
+Switching to “natural” and DIY/homemade cleaning products is easier than you may think.
 Laurie shares 10 tips for going natural with your cleaning.

 Studies show toxic chemicals contained in commercial cleaners are not healthy.
 Many commercial cleaners contain toxic substances such as formaldehyde, phosphates, ammonia, sulfuric acid, chlorine bleach, and more.
 When you open a bottle of commercial cleaner, you might breathe in toxic fumes.
 Those fumes are also released into your home’s atmosphere, impacting the rest of your family.